Residential property management insurance for growing portfolios

 Tenant injury at a managed property

 A tenant slips on an icy walkway, trips on broken stairs, or is injured by a malfunctioning appliance.
-As the property manager, you can be named in the lawsuit alongside the property owner.
-GL covers the bodily injury claim, but if deferred maintenance contributed, the E&O policy may also be triggered.
+You get named in the lawsuit alongside the property owner, and if deferred maintenance contributed, the claim can pull in both your GL and E&O.

 Fair housing and discrimination claims

-Screening tenants, handling accommodation requests, and enforcing lease terms all carry fair housing exposure.
-A single discrimination complaint can trigger a federal investigation and result in significant settlement costs.
-Standard E&O may exclude tenant discrimination claims.
-Many carriers require a separate Tenant Discrimination Liability endorsement.
+Tenant screening, accommodation requests, and lease enforcement all carry fair housing exposure.
+A single discrimination complaint can trigger a federal investigation and significant settlement costs.
+Standard E&O often excludes these claims, so many carriers require a separate endorsement.

 Wrongful eviction or tenant screening errors

 An improperly served eviction notice, a screening rejection that violates source-of-income protections, or a retaliatory eviction claim can target the management company directly.
-These lawsuits often bypass the property owner entirely and land on the PM's E&O policy.
+These lawsuits often bypass the property owner entirely.

 Property damage from deferred maintenance

 A water heater failure floods a unit.
 Mold develops from an unreported leak.
-When a property owner sues the management company for failing to maintain the property, the E&O policy responds.
-Claims adjusters look for documented maintenance requests, response timelines, and vendor communication records.
+When the property owner sues for failing to maintain the property, claims adjusters look for documented maintenance requests, response timelines, and vendor communication records.

 Employee theft of deposits or rent